awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Launching Instances onto Dedicated Hosts<a name="launching-dedicated-hosts-instances"></a>

 After you have allocated a Dedicated Host, you can launch instances onto it\.
-You cannot launch instances with `host` tenancy if you do not have active Dedicated Hosts with enough available capacity for the instance type you are launching\.
+You cannot launch instances with `host` tenancy if you do not have active Dedicated Hosts with enough available capacity for the instance type that you are launching\.

 **Note**
 The instances launched onto Dedicated Hosts can only be launched in a VPC\.
 For more information, see [Introduction to VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html)\.